| (Editor's notes:

 equity, plus issuances of preference shares and hybrid capital

 instruments up to allowable limits.
+What Is Hybrid

 Capital?
+Hybrid capital

 instruments, including preference shares, are securities reflecting